 This is one of the McGill's big 3 for spine stability.
 Much like the plank, but focuses more on the obliques, the sides of your abs.

 An important but usually ignored function of your core is to resist rotation – i.e an external force trying to rotate your torso, and the abs and obliques work to keep your torso straight.
 This is an important function to protect your spine from excessive or forceful rotation which can damage the discs.

 You don’t need a gym to do this exercise, a simple exercise band will work the same.

-In this exercise you put your arms under the lower back to keep it arch, and bend only one leg.
+In this exercise, you put your arms under the lower back to keep its arch and bend only one leg.
 Then slowly raise your shoulders off the floor as far as you can without bending the lower back and hold for 5 seconds.